UniMath/agda-unimath/src/elementary-number-theory/linear-congruence-theorem-integers.lagda.md

 states that this congruence has a solution if and only if `gcd(a,m)` divides `b`, where `gcd(a,m)` is the
 [greatest common divisor](elementary-number-theory.greatest-common-divisor-integers.md)
 of `a` and `m`.
-Constructively, the reverse implication is obtained from [Bézout's lemma](elementary-number-theory.bezouts-lemma-integers.md).
+The reverse implication is obtained constructively from [Bézout's lemma](elementary-number-theory.bezouts-lemma-integers.md).

 ## Definition